 Unison’s head of education Jon Richards told BBC Radio 5 live: “The way that this advice has been rolled out means schools are misapplying it and suspending staff for issues unrelated to the regulations.
 We are also concerned that Ofsted may not have the capacity to deal with all these cases quickly which will be disruptive for both staff and pupils.”

 Schools seeking clarification on their obligations under the DfE guidance may wish to seek employment law advice, to avoid unnecessarily suspending staff.
 Palmers’ employment law team can assist school leaders in staying compliant with their legal responsibilities while avoiding any unnecessary suspensions.
-For more information, please visit our website or contact Lara Murray, Karl Barnes or Charlotte Woolven-Brown.
+For more information, please visit our website or contact Lara Murray, or Karl Barnes.